A free resource for nonprofit

 FAQs are Frequently Asked Questions and their answers.
 Determining

-your Web site.
-I started saying that back in 1995, and now, almost
+of your Web site.
+I started saying that back in 1995, and now,

 The best person to define the FAQs is the person who answers the

-by your organization.
-Also ask this person to whom he or she transfers the
+stop by your organization.
+Also ask this person to whom he or she

-most calls, and then talk to that person/persons as well, asking
+transfers the most calls, and then talk to that person/persons

-him/her/them what the top 10 reasons are that people call them.
+as well, asking him/her/them what the top 10 reasons are that people

-initial web site (and should always influence further incarnations of your
+your initial web site (and should always influence further incarnations

-web site).
-The answers to these FAQs should be made easily accessible on
+of your web site).
+The answers to these FAQs should be made easily

-your Web site via your home page.
+accessible on your Web site.
 If you use an outside consultant or

 volunteer to design your site, that person should be well-aware of your